Sling Aircraft Sling HW: Design and development

 The development of the Sling HW was announced at EAA AirVenture Oshkosh in 2019.

 The aircraft was developed between 2019 and 2020.
 The Sling HW is a cantilever high-wing, fixed tricycle gear or conventional landing gear homebuilt aircraft.
 Construction is predominantly pop riveted aluminium and fibreglass, with the center of the fuselage made from carbon fiber.
 The main landing gear legs are made from 100 layers of fibreglass.
 The airplane is equipped with a turbocharged Rotax 915 iS powerplant of 141 hp.

-Sling Aircraft founder and chief designer Mike Blythe explained that the model started with a request from an older, less physically agile and heavier-weight customer who told Bythe, "if you build a high-wing airplane that will be easier to get in and out of, I’ll buy it!"
+Sling Aircraft founder and chief designer Mike Blythe explained that the model started with a request from an older, less physically agile and heavier-weight customer who told Blythe, "if you build a high-wing airplane that will be easier to get in and out of, I’ll buy it!"
 The development of a high-wing model also followed customer demand to provide better ground visibility and back country capability, compared to low-wing aircraft.
 The aircraft was designed for a large cabin and ease-of-entry.
 The Sling High Wing has much parts commonality with the Sling TSi, including the cantilever wing design, with the major difference in the center section to accommodate the high-wing design.